Stock the Bar 101

 - Carafe or Pitcher: Making large batches of cocktails is helpful when you're entertaining a crowd, and a good carafe is a must for large-format drinks.

 - Muddler: A muddler is used to crush ingredients (everything from fruit to fresh herbs) to release and build flavors in cocktails.
 The end of your muddler should be flat; any sharp teeth will tend to shred your ingredients, and you'll end up chewing your cocktail.

-- Strainer: To strain your finished stirred cocktails, you need a basic strainer.
-We recommend a julep strainer for versatility; its larger holes and simple construction make it easy to use and clean.
+- Strainer: To strain stirred cocktails, we recommend a julep strainer for versatility; its larger holes and simple construction make it easy to use and clean.

-- Jigger: Used to measure liquid ingredients for cocktails, a jigger is a must for home bars.
-We suggest picking up a double-sided stainless steel jigger with a 1:2 measurements.
-If you need to measure out an amount that's different from your jigger size, just use the side that matches closest and estimate the amount by eye.
+- Jigger: Used to measure liquid ingredients for cocktails, a jigger is a must for following any cocktail recipe.
+We suggest a double-sided stainless steel jigger with 1:2 measurements.
+If you need to measure an amount that's different from your jigger size, just use the side that matches closest and estimate by eye.

 Ice Trays: We suggest having trays to make three main types of cocktail ice: 2-to 3-inch large cubes, 1-inch square cubes and crushed ice.
 With these options, you can make any type of cocktail.